docker-mailserver/docker-mailserver/docs/content/examples/use-cases/external-relay-only-mailserver.md

             ```txt
             example.com   OK
-            *             OK
             ```

         !!! tip

             Instead of a file, you could alternatively configure `main.cf` with `relay_domains = example.com`.

-!!! note "Files configured with `hash:` table type must run `postmap` to apply changes."
+!!! note "Files configured with `hash:` table type must run `postmap` to apply changes"

     Run `postmap /etc/postfix/transport` and `postmap /etc/postfix/relay` after creating or updating either of these files, this processes them into a separate file for Postfix to use.